tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

         time.sleep(1)
 ```

-* The main function uses a loop to fetch new data every 1 second.
+* The main function uses a loop to fetch new data every one second.
 This loop can easily be modified to fetch data at any interval required for the trading algorithm.

 * The loop refers to `global` variables for the account and DataFrame.
 This is required because the `account` and `df` variables are initialized outside of the loop.
-We will see later in today's class why initializing certain variables like this will be advantageous.
+We will see later in today's class why initializing certain variables like this is advantageous.

 * New data is fetched from the Kraken API using the `fetch_data` function and then appended to the main `df` DataFrame.